PerryXDeng/multi_gpu_gan_inversion/README.md

 ## A Style-Based GAN Encoder for High Fidelity Reconstruction of Images and Videos

-Official implementation for paper: A Style-Based GAN Encoder for High Fidelity Reconstruction of Images and Videos.
+A multiple-gpu implementation for paper: A Style-Based GAN Encoder for High Fidelity Reconstruction of Images and Videos.
+Compared to the [original repository](https://github.com/InterDigitalInc/FeatureStyleEncoder) repository adds two files (`dist_train.py` and `dist_trainer.py`) to allow data parallel training for style gan inversion, which is useful for video data.

 [[Video Editing Results]](https://drive.google.com/file/d/1ebih6TZxb2eLKxJdbO8GnsInDKSegfYL/view?usp=sharing)